Adam-Azai/car-car/README.md

 The backend portion of this project was created with the use of Django, Python and JSON.

-The frontend of this project was created with the use of Javascript, HTML, CSS.
+The frontend of this project was created with the use of Javascript, HTML, JSON, and CSS.
 With React rendering the front-end side of the application.

 ## Requirements to Run